TiffanyEstralita/heart-disease-prediction/README.md

 ## Conclusion
 - The most important factors in predicting the presence of heart disease is thalach, oldpeak, slope, sex and exang
+- Based on accuracy, the random forest classification model is most suitable for the problem

+While we are unable to accurately predict the presence of a heart disease through singular variables, we can make knowledgeable prediction when looking at multiple factors and their relationships

 ## What did we learn from this project?
 - Attempted using new models like random forest and KNN
+- There are multiple models that are suitable for accessing categorical data itself, but they have different strengths
 - Learnt about indicators like precision, recall, F1 score and support
 - Collaborating on Github